tik9/cpython/logic.md

 � Outlook
 O TaskRabbit

-Which of the following tools used currently to manage the development team tasks backlog is more popular?
-What is the gross margin of a project whose revenue is
-$6000 a month and cost is $4000 a month?
+What is the gross margin of a project whose revenue is $6000 a month and cost is $4000 a month?

 Answer:
 � 66%
-� 30%
-� 25%

-� None of the above

 � 150%
 What does the concept of business farming mean?